tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/docker.md

 - The `-it` argument creates an interactive bash shell in the container.
 For example, use it like: `docker run -it --rm -v "$(pwd)/.:/docker_rpy" myname/myimage`
 - The `--rm` argument makes sure the container is automatically removed once we stop it.
 - The `-v` or `-volume` argument tells Docker which local folders to map to the created folders inside the container (**/docker_rpy** in this case).
-In this example, it is making sure that the dataset generated in the `pyscript.py` script and the histogram created in `r-script.R` are saved into the `data` and `gen` folders in the local machine, respectively.
+This example makes sure that the dataset generated in the `pyscript.py` script and the histogram created in `r-script.R` are saved into the `data` and `gen` folders in the local machine, respectively.
 Hence, the resulting directory structure should be the following:

     ```text
     docker_rpy